Detailed Description of the PhD Application and Selection Procedure

 • All CoE KRs constitute the review panel.
 Applications are reviewed by 3 KRs, who score candidates (1-5) based on qualifications, research experience, motivation, intellectual engagement, and creativity.
 Only applicants with an average score of at least 3 proceed to the next step (the top 20% of applicants).

-Step 2: Panel Interviews and matching phase:
+Step 2: Interviews and matching phase:

 Step 3: Research Plan development phase: